-If you have released-value protection, you can supplement your coverage by purchasing a third-party insurance policy you moving company might offer.
-This type of coverage is a form a liability insurance.
+If you already have released-value protection, you can supplement your moving insurance by purchasing a third-party insurance policy.
+This type of coverage is a form of liability insurance.
 With this coverage, your moving company will still compensate you for up to 60 cents per pound of damaged property.

 Typically, the cost of third-party moving insurance depends on the amount of property you're transporting and how far you plan to move.
 Often, companies weigh your property and charge a fee of $1.25 multiplied by its weight.
-For example, insuring 1,000 pounds of property will cost you $1,500.
+For example, insuring 1,000 pounds of property will cost you $1,250.

-Each moving company calculates the cost of this coverage differently, but you can help yourself knowing how much your items are worth by keeping an inventory as you pack.
+Each moving company calculates the cost of this coverage differently, but you can help yourself know how much your items are worth by keeping an inventory as you pack.
 Assess your property's worth and use that figure as a starting point when discussing the coverage and cost of a third-party moving insurance policy with your mover.

 Again, it's important to remember that expensive items such as jewelry won't be covered.
 Your coverage can also be determined by how your items were packed — as well as who packed them.
 For instance, your policy may only apply to boxes that you haven't packed yourself.